subrato29/boilerplate-cypress-lookout/README.md

 ```
 Cypress is a next generation front end testing tool built for the modern web.

 One man army.
-Cypress provides mocha and chai inside their library.
+Cypress provides mocha(unit testing framework) and chai(assertion library) inside their library.
 You don't need to import external libraries much to write a test case.
 But if you want something specific, you can.

 ```